 Unless otherwise designated, camps and classes are held at DreamWrights (100 Carlisle Avenue in York, PA).
 Our family-friendly facility provides a perfect backdrop to create a fun and memorable environment for camps and classes.
 Convenient off-street parking is available on-site.

 Class sizes vary based on the theme.
-Classes range from 5 to 25 students and are carefully planned to ensure the most positive experience for the participants based on the activities presented.
-Camps with 25 students have 2 instructors and at least 1 Camp Counselor.
+Classes range from 8 to 20 students and are carefully planned to ensure the most positive experience for the participants based on the activities presented.

 What will my child learn?